jmarkmorris/my-globals/README-prompts.md

 # Coding Environment

 *   The development environment operating system is MacOS.
 Microsoft Windows is not used in the development environment.
 All keystroke sequences should be for MacOS.
 *   iterm2 is the main terminal interface.
 *   The shell is bash.
+If I ask you to work on a shell script please remind me that I strongly prefer python.
 *   The run-aider.sh script that enables choice of LLM models and aider command line options.

 # General Coding Principles